Belgium: 1 Project

 Benchmark of schools in the region | ŠKODA | Technical education

-As the part of the strategic support of technical education, was held an unique comparison of primary schools in all three ŠKODA regions.
-The main aim of benchmark was a self-evaluation of schools and defining the weaknesses of individual schools.
-Following benchmark, we created an individual strategic plan with the list of projects that will be implemented with financial support from the company.
-In 2019 project included 25 schools with 9,300 pupils and students.
+As a part of the strategic support of technical education, a unique comparison of primary schools was held in all three ŠKODA regions.
+The main aim of benchmark was the self-evaluation of schools and the definition of the weaknesses of individual schools.
+Following the benchmark, we created an individual strategic plan with a list of projects that will be implemented with the financial support from the company.
+In 2020, project included 33 schools with thousands of pupils and students.